canonical/kafka-k8s-operator/docs/tutorial/1-introduction.md

 (tutorial-1-introduction)=
-# 1. Introduction

 # Charmed Apache Kafka K8s tutorial

 The Charmed Apache Kafka Operator delivers automated operations management from [Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org/) event streaming platform.
 It is an open-source, end-to-end, production-ready data platform [on top of Juju](https://juju.is/).
 As a first step, this tutorial shows you how to get Charmed Apache Kafka K8s up and running, but the tutorial does not stop there.
 As currently Apache Kafka requires a paired [Apache ZooKeeper](https://zookeeper.apache.org/) deployment in production, this operator makes use of the [Apache ZooKeeper Operator](https://github.com/canonical/zookeeper-operator) for various essential functions.
 Through this tutorial, you will learn a variety of operations, everything from adding replicas to advanced operations such as enabling Transcript Layer Security (TLS).

 In this tutorial, we will walk through how to: